christiansmith/norq/README.md

   * node-uuid
   * express
   * winston
+  * json-schema
   * ...

 ## Support Norq

 Norq is free software.
 I hope it serves you well.
-If you are using Norq in production, or feel that you are deriving value from it in some way, please consider sponsoring my work with a donation via PayPal.
+If you are using Norq in production, or feel that you derive value from it in some way, please consider sponsoring my work with a donation via PayPal.

 ## License